The Circle (British TV series): Apartment building

-The first season of the show was produced in London.
+The first series of the show was produced in London.

-From the second season of The Circle, production was moved to a new apartment building in Salford, England – this also became the location of production for other versions of the show.
+From the second series of The Circle, production was moved to a new apartment building in Salford, England – this also became the location of production for other versions of the show.
 The apartment building is always prepared with twelve furnished and ready-to-use apartments for the players to live in.
 The building also has an exercise room and a rooftop lounge, which are also outfitted with cameras and television screens.
 One room in the building, called "the testimonial room," is the room players go to after they are blocked to create their goodbye video to the remaining players.
 On the outside of the building is a large, lit up circle made of a roughly 25 m diameter aluminium track with LED lights strung through and around the circle.

-Opposite the apartment building was the control room, which was previously a college campus that became disused.
+The University of Salford's former Centenary Building, located opposite from the apartments, was used as a production base during the series.
 At any time in the control room, there were between twenty and thirty producers and camera operators working, recording, and sending all the messages from The Circle.